jonCates/joncates-journals/index.md

+as artists, we are talking to ourselves so that we can imagine the worlds we create (20260821)

+over on 𝕏, the artist ꒰ა ₊ sadgirl𓂃★ˊ˗ ,who makes anime-inspired Animated GIF Glitch Art which i love, said/asked: is everything enough?????????

+to which i replied:

+legit hardQuestion && hardLessons on the one hand yes, more than enough on the other, no, because we are human we find it hard to recognize what we alrdy have
+&& we also have our hopes/dreams/aspirations
+which inspire, motivate, and lead us into longings

+for us artists, the restlessness is part of the process while we also need to find && make our peace w 'everything' which is in fact also more than
+'enough'
+🤍🕊️✨

+ive been thinking/feeling of these moments as small BACK TO SCHOOL
+《 glitch◆school 》
+BACK TO BASICS➝ teaching moments to reflect on how to be an artist in this/these world/s we live in. which BACK TO BASICS➝ lessons would you like to explore?...
+(20260820)

 "Time, tide and trolley wait for no man."
 (20260820)

 i was working in a system that required me to narrativize myself in order to achieve tenure (20260820)